SDIC Mission Statement

-for the Kick the Flu Community Immunization Summit!
+Kick the Flu Community Immunization Summit is a Hit!

 Everything You Wanted to Know But Were Afraid to Ask Interactive Immunization Webinar was held on August 5th:

 The San Diego Immunization Coalition (SDIC) extends its thanks to the students and advisors at chstvFILMS for showing their important immunization documentary Invisible Threat at the June 4th SDIC General Meeting.
 The film and the discussion afterward were as interesting as they were informative.
 The film has received acclaim wherever it has been shown, and is a great tool for informing and educating persons about the importance of immunization.